 supervised state to the non-supervised one occurs

-when a SupervisorResign
+when a SupervisorResign request is

 received from the supervisor or the supervisor